coderefinery/presentations/phase-2-proposal.md

 # CodeRefinery project phase 2 proposal

-### 1) CodeRefinery phase 1 has has reached many people with great results
+### 1) CodeRefinery phase 1 has reached many people with great results

 ### 2) Our model works but we sharpen it and scale up